kaiorosa1/100-days-of-code/log.md

 ### Day 10: February 5, 2019

 **Today's Progress**: I've finished CSS Flexbox on FCC.
 It's much like reading documentation.
+Mainly worked on the final design of the final table of Campo Minado.

 **Thoughts**: I feel that I'll learn more when I get to the projects.
 The challenges are fun but it's more like testing and reading documentation.
 I don't force myself to remember all those properties, I do take notes but I don't think I'll be able to remember everything I learned so far if I don't use it constanstly.

-**Link(s) to work**: Commit on Github :
+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/060fd811a89ba90878a34a1cce0087406642a148